Skip to main content

 How Did We Build a 30,000 Vehicle Tracking System?

-We built a real-time vehicle tracking system handling 30,000+ vehicles with GPS updates every 10 seconds, geofencing alerts, driver scoring, and fuel monitoring.
-The system processes millions of GPS data points daily with sub-second query response times.
+We shipped a real-time vehicle tracking system handling 30,000+ vehicles.
+GPS updates land every 10 seconds.
+It does geofencing alerts, driver scoring, and fuel monitoring on top of that.
+The thing chews through millions of GPS data points a day and still answers queries in under a second.

 FAQ